Blandaxt/Code_Wars/README.md

 ## Learned:

 I learned the reduce() method from doing this code war.
 I learned how to use simple fat arrow functions that can be called inside methods.

+## Simple multiplication

+This kata is about multiplying a given number by eight if it is an even number and by nine otherwise.

+## Learned:

+I learned how to use Es6 syntax using the modulus operator.